 Göteborg Wind Lab is a research centre for wind power and energy production technology that is run by SKF and Chalmers University of Technology, among others.
 Göteborg Energi has, together with Chalmers and General Electric, raised Sweden’s largest wind turbine here.

 Biogas is one of the future’s most important renewable fuels and has the advantage that it can be distributed via existing gas networks.
 Gothenburg has a well-developed gas network and strong connection to the automotive industry in respect of both passenger cars and heavier vehicles.
-GoBiGas (Gothenburg Biomass Gasification Project) represents Göteborg Energi’s investment into the production of biogas through the gasification of biofuel and forestry waste.
-It is a demo facility that operates in alignment with the EU’s objectives concerning research and development, climate change and energy.
+Göteborg Energi’s investment into the production of biogas through the gasification of biofuel and forestry waste.
 The facility receives many visits by international delegations from other cities and regions, which come here to be inspired and to learn how to work with renewable energy.
+It is a facility that operates in alignment with the EU’s objectives concerning research and development, climate change and energy.

 Gothenburg tests innovative energy market

 Thanks to a 50 million kronor contribution from the EU, the Fossil Free Energy District (FED) is starting up in Gothenburg.
 At Chalmers Campus Johanneberg, a new way to transfer and trade in surplus energy will be tested.
 The EU wants to give Europe’s cities the chance to test new innovative solutions to challenges such as migration and energy.
 From many strong competitors, the City of Gothenburg’s application was selected.
 The City has assigned the coordinating role for the project to Johanneberg Science Park.
 The project has been up and running since 2017.
 Learn more >